 Sp 2025 – International Perspectives

-Each submitted syllabus is reviewed by at least two CCOC faculty members.
-Members will use a form to evaluate each course (form available on CCOC website).
 Based upon the Committee review, courses are approved to remain in the Core or require revision to remain in the Core.
 If both reviewers agree upon approval or revision needed, the Committee moves forward with that decision.
-If the two reviewers do not agree in their assessment, the Chair also reviews the course as tie-breaker, as needed.
+If the two reviewers do not agree in their assessment, the Chair also reviews the course as a tie-breaker (or assigns another member to review), as needed.
 Reviews for all classes will be available to all CCOC members.

-Feedback from the syllabi review will be provided to the Chair/ Dean of the unit by the CCOC Chair.
-If needed changes are minor, submission of a revised syllabus will not be required.
-More critical changes will require submission of a revised syllabus.
-Typically, revision is necessary if it is unclear from the syllabus how the learning objectives are taught and assessed within the class.
-Revised syllabi will be reviewed by the Chair or the Chair will ask for volunteers to review.
+Feedback from the course review will be provided to the Chair/ Dean of the unit by the CCOC Chair.
+If needed changes are minor, submission of revised materials will not be required.
+More critical changes will require submission of revision.
+Typically, revision is necessary if it is unclear how the learning objectives are taught and assessed within the class.
+Revisions will be reviewed by the Chair or the Chair will assign a member to review.
 If a course is considered for suspension, the entire Committee will review and vote on suspension.